danielyxie/bitburner/markdown/bitburner.ns.nformat.md

 string

-Formated number.
+Formatted number.

 ## Remarks

 RAM cost: 0 GB

 Converts a number into a string with the specified formatter.
-This uses the numeraljs library, so the formatters must be compatible with that.
+This uses the numeral.js library, so the formatters must be compatible with that.
 This is the same function that the game itself uses to display numbers.

 see: http://numeraljs.com/